MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/90_x_axis_and_xy_joiner.md

 | 2 | CARRIAGE RETAINER & BEARING ASSEMBLY | 4 |
 | 3 | ISO-4762-M3X10-SHCS | 16 |

-NOTICE THE SHOULDER BOLTS
-MIRRORED SO THAT THEY ARE
-CLOSER TO THE OUTSIDE OF
+NOTICE THE SHOULDER BOLTS ARE MIRRORED SO THAT THEY ARE CLOSER TO THE OUTSIDE OF THE PLATE
-THE PLATE

 MILO XY JOINER PLATE